lhon/iterative-mapping-phasing/README.md

 bcftools=1.2
 ```

-[HAPCUT](https://sites.google.com/site/vibansal/software/hapcut) was recompiled with a change to allow paired end analysis to work properly, and the resulting binaries have been included in this repository.
+[HAPCUT](https://sites.google.com/site/vibansal/software/hapcut) was recompiled with a change to allow paired end analysis to work properly; the resulting binaries are included in this repository.
 The change is documented at https://github.com/lhon/hapcut

 Running
 ----------

 First generate Reads of Insert from SMRT&reg; cell data.
 The easiest way is to use the `RS_ReadsOfInsert` protocol in SMRT Portal, using default parameters.

-The data from `reads_of_insert.fasta` can then be aligned and phased using an invocation similar to this:
+The data from `reads_of_insert.fasta` can then be aligned and phased using a command similar to this:

 ```
 /path/to/phase.sh reads_of_insert.fasta hg19.fasta chr17:41,194,312-41,279,500 output_dir/
 ```

-This does the following steps:
+This performs the following steps:

 * Iteratively aligns `reads_of_insert.fasta` to `hg19.fasta` using `map.py` and `blasr`
 * Determines SNPs in BRCA1 (`chr17:41,194,312-41,279,500`) using `samtools` and `bcftools`